 - Commitment to the mission of the zoo and the organization’s core values.

 - This position may be required to lift up to 30lbs.

 - Reasonable accommodations may be made to perform essential functions.

 While performing the duties of this job, the employee is exposed to a typical office environment and/or outdoor weather conditions.
 The noise level in the work environment is usually moderate.
 While under COVID-19 restrictions, this position may start out as working remotely but it is typically a full time on grounds position.

-Applicants must be at least 18 years old and have a valid US driver's license.
+Applicants must be at least 18 years old and have a valid WA driver's license (or the ability to obtain one within 90 days of hire).
 A criminal background check and driving record review will be required of the selected applicants.

 Woodland Park Zoo is an equal opportunity employer, dedicated to a policy of non-discrimination in application and employment for any reason, including race, color, religion, sex, sexual orientation, gender identity/expression, national origin, age, disability or medical status including genetic information, and/or veteran’s status.

 Woodland Park Zoo is committed to providing access and reasonable accommodation in all of its services.
 If you need accommodation in the application or interview process, please contact our recruiting team at email@example.com.